This article was updated in March 2022 to reflect changing conditions, prices and trends.

 The wristwear segment is the biggest revenue driver in the industry, reaching nearly half of revenue share by 2019.
 One of the biggest players in this space is Fitbit, which was an early competitor with smartwatches and is credited with starting a fitness craze around the world.
 Fitbit launched an Initial Public Offering (IPO) in 2015, and its share price jumped by 50% on listing.
 However, enthusiasm for the brand then waned and the share price dropped over the next few years.

-Wearable fitness pioneer Fitbit was recently acquired by Google.
+Wearable fitness pioneer Fitbit was recently acquired by Google

 However, the dominance of Apple has proved a challenge for some, and Nike was forced to pull back on its brand of fitness tracker, FuelBand, in 2014 after struggling to get traction.
 Apple and Nike subsequently partnered to create the Apple Watch Nike.

-Generally, Apple’s wearable business has proved a hugely valuable segment of the business, with revenues rising to US$10 billion in the last quarter of 2020.
+Generally, Apple’s wearable business has proved a hugely valuable segment of the business, with revenue rising to US$10 billion in the last quarter of 2020.
 Revenue in the wearables business outstripped revenue from Mac computer sales.

 The dramatic rise in revenue at Apple’s wearables business is reflecting the shift in society of computers being a wearable product, as opposed to one that sits in an office.
 So while the experience of Fitbit has shown it can be difficult to carve out profits, Apple’s wearables trajectory shows the market remains a viable and attractive business proposition.